 But first, some frequently asked questions

-When will the next installment of Claire and the Lady Billionaire be released?
+After that, when will the next instalment of Claire and the Lady Billionaire be released?

 This is probably the most asked question I get from readers and I have to say, I’m delighted that you all love Claire and Camille as much as I do.
 For starters, I have no intention of ending the series any time soon, so don’t worry.
-As for a release date on the next book in the series, I can only tell you that my current writing scheme is to alternate between whatever project I’m currently working on and a Claire book.
-At the time of this writing, I am currently working on Book Three of the Sun Catcher Trilogy.
-That means Claire Book Seven is next on my list.
+As for a release date on the next book in the series, I can only tell you that my current writing scheme is to alternate between something new and a Claire book.

 When will your next book be released?